Himanshu-Thakur0/React-Notes/context API/readme.md

 * Use Context API for **small to medium-scale applications**.
 * For large-scale apps with complex state, consider Redux or Zustand.

----

-Let me know if you’d like to add TypeScript support, theme context, or dark mode toggle examples!